 Insurance policies at the Institute cover only Institute equipment.
 If you wish to bring your own computer or other equipment, please ensure that you obtain adequate insurance cover.

 The Institute has a scheme of ‘Junior Membership of the Isaac Newton Institute’.
 Graduate students and early-career researchers in UK universities within 5 years of receiving their PhD are eligible to apply.
-Full details can be found on the Junior Members page.
+Please contact Reception for further details.

 Visitors are welcome to use their own laptops (or tablets or phone).
 There is seating with power points in the mezzanine area.
 Please avoid trailing cables.
 If you need assistance, please contact the computing staff in the IT Suite or by email at firstname.lastname@example.org.